niltorrespages/Playground/docs/home/whoami.md

 Just as a quick list for myself, and nothing I promise working on soon, this is my project list:

-- Asus ChromeBox 4  Deffy configuration and installation of Ubuntu serve
+- :heavy_check_mark: Asus ChromeBox 4  Deffy configuration and installation of Ubuntu server
-- Migrating Telegram bot to server and imporving functionality
+- Migrating Telegram bot to server and improving functionality
-- Smou App wrapper to view availability, make reservations and pick up bikes directly from Telegram Bot, bypassing official app (hey, half of the time it doesn't work!)
+- :material-progress-wrench: Smou App wrapper to view availability, make reservations and pick up bikes directly from Telegram Bot or HomeAssistan, bypassing official app (hey, half of the time it doesn't work!)
-- HomeAssistant implementation and iot tinkering
+- :material-progress-wrench: HomeAssistant implementation and iot tinkering
 - NAS integration
 - DNS local server (maybe pihole)
 - VPN to home network